MAVERIC-ThinkNXT-LIMITED/SimpleCalculator/README.md

    7. Push local “master” branch to the remote repository by making remote “master” branch as the upstream branch
 #### Creatd develop branch to add common code
 8. Create a new branch with name “develop”
-9. Update calculator.html file with a card layour containing 3 input elements.Commit the changes with message “Added card layout with 3 input elements, 2 for operands and 1 for result”
+9. Update calculator.html file with a card layot containing 3 input elements.Commit the changes with message “Added card layout with 3 input elements, 2 for operands and 1 for result”
 10. Push the local develop branch to remote repo with remote “develop” branch as the upstream branch
 #### Create separate feature branches for header, footer, add, subtract, multiply, divide
 11. Create 6 separate branches from the develop branch for header, footer, add, subtract, multiply and divide features.
 All feature branches must have “feature/” as prefix i.e, feature/header, feature/footer etc